 29 October 2012 Cassini Goes Stormwatching on Saturn NASA's Cassini spacecraft has tracked the aftermath of a rare massive storm on Saturn, shown by swirling colors in the top portion of the above image, including a huge spike in the temperature of Saturn's stratosphere and a large increase in the amount of ethylene gas.

 02 October 2012 U.S. Energy Department Marks 35 Years of Change The U.S. Department of Energy celebrated its 35th anniversary October 1.
-Although it is one of the newer agencies in the U.S. government, its evolution has seen significant change in energy policies and in the public’s perception of energy as a commodity and a pillar of national security.
+It is one of the newer agencies in the U.S. government and its evolution has seen significant change in energy policies and in the public’s perception of energy.

 01 October 2012 Marshlands, Hungry for CO2, Could Slow Warming Rising sea levels are among the most threatening consequences of climate change, but new research suggests that higher waters in coastal marshlands may help slow climate change as they enable the ecosystem to more quickly capture and consume carbon dioxide from the atmosphere.

 27 September 2012 NASA Rover Finds Old Streambed on Martian Surface NASA's Curiosity rover mission has found evidence a stream once ran vigorously across the area on Mars where the rover is driving.
 There is earlier evidence for the presence of water on Mars, but this evidence -- images of rocks containing ancient streambed gravels -- is the first of its kind.